 Another technique for minimizing copper loss is Vaccum Pressure Impregnation (VPI).
 In this technique the transformer is kept in the vacuum then high-pressure varnish is passed so that the smallest of the air gaps are also filled.
 Hence reducing the copper losses.

-Other losses in transformer
+Other losses in the transformer

 Losses are generally defined as the difference between input and output voltage.
 In transformer two types of losses possible. mechanical loss and electrical loss.
 Mechanical losses include windage loss, friction loss etc. The electrical loss is further divided into iron loss or core loss and copper loss.